AI-Alignment-and-Rationality/AI-Alignment-and-Rationality.github.io/content/vi/logs/semester-1/meetup8.md

 ## Self-research

 - We spent the first half of the meeting (2pm - 3:45pm) researching and taking notes on topics that we found interesting.
-Generally, the group was split into two streams, as per our established activity pipeline: Technical and Governance.
+Generally, the group was split into two streams, as per our established activity pipeline: Stream 1 and Stream 2.

 - Here’s a list of what each of us did research on:
   - Welsh: AI watermarking